ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

 In the worst case, we must traverse the entire tree, which takes $O(n)$ time.

 Once the element has been found, updating or removing it is straightforward.
-To remove an element, we swap it with the last element in the heap, reduce the size of the heap by one, and then restore the heap property.
-Depending on how the replacement element compares with its parent and children, we may need to sift it either up or down.
-To update the priority of an element, we again restore the heap property by sifting it up if its priority increases, or down if its priority decreases.
+To update the priority of an element, we restore the heap property by bubbling it up if its priority has increased, or down if its priority has decreased.
+To remove an element, we remove the last element of the array and put it in the place of the element to be removed, then we restore the heap property in the same way as when we updated the priority.

 To avoid the costly $O(n)$ search, we can maintain an auxiliary data structure that keeps track of each element's position in the heap.
-For example, we can use a lookup table, or map, that associates each element with its index in the array.
+For example, we can use a lookup table, or map (see @sec:ADTs:maps), that associates each element with its index in the array.
-We will introduce this data structure later in [Chapter @sec:sets-and-maps].
 If lookup in this table takes $O(\log(n))$ time, then updates and removals of arbitrary elements also take $O(\log(n))$ time, because the remaining work consists only of restoring the heap property.